mgamio/blog/_posts/2022-05-20-understanding-oop-concepts.md

 Inheritance provides the ability to create new classes with new functionalities maintaining the functionalities inherited.
 In this way, it promotes code reusability.

+This relationship is an *is-a* relationship because when a subclass inherits from a superclass, it can do anything that the superclass can do.

 In Java, we create inheritance between classes via the *extends* keyword.

 <div>